top of page

 Media Jobs and the Director's Chair: A Guide to Becoming a Film Director

 Working as a film director involves collaborating with a team of professionals, including actors, cinematographers, producers, and editors.
-You will be responsible for overseeing all aspects of the production, such as casting, locations, set design, and costumes, to ensure that the final product is of high quality.
-This post provides an overview of what a film director's job entails and directs you to websites that can help you learn more about this exciting role.
+You will oversee all aspects of the production, such as casting, locations, set design, and costumes, to ensure that the final product is of high quality.
+This post provides an overview of a film director's job and directs you to websites that can help you learn more about this exciting role.

 Job Roles on a Film Set - Film Director